StanRodriguez/Transaction-Tracker/ProjectWorksheet.md

 ## Project Description

-This app keeps track of all your expenses and incomes and see the balance you have for each month.
+This app keeps track of all expenses and incomes and see the balance you have at the moment.

 ## [Wireframes](https://photos.app.goo.gl/BWXa42kUcKHUA1aG7)